parthnariya/30-days-of-TS/README.md

 - [ReverseString](./Day-26/ReverseString.ts) : type that reverse the order of string.
 - [PalindromeCheck](./Day-26/PalindromeCheck.ts) : type that verifies given string is palindrome.

+### :date: Day 27 :

+- [IsUnique](./Day-27/IsUnique.ts) : type that check whether all characters are unique.
+- [CharCount](./Day-27/CharCount.ts) : type that count occurrence of given char in string.

 ## References

 - [BigFrontEnd.dev](https://bigfrontend.dev/)